Kirkland man charged with kidnapping, rape and assault for 13-hour attack on autistic woman

 Inside the apartment, an officer saw an open computer screen where a message had been written to one of the man’s friends, according to the charges: The message said he was in deep trouble, wouldn’t be home for a while and provided the apartment’s address and instructions for feeding the cat.

 According to the woman’s account to the officer and medics, she was forcibly kissed and touched during the drive to Kirkland.
-The man then dragged her inside the apartment by her hair, beat and raped her multiple times, and at one point strangled her into unconsciousness.
+The man then dragged her inside the apartment by her hair, beat and raped her multiple times, and at one point choked her into unconsciousness.

 The woman told police she was able to call 911 while the man was distracted by his cat.
 Once he realized she was calling police, he tried to grab the phone away from her but the woman kept hold of it and again called 911.
 The man left the room and “started yelling and cussing” until police arrived.